mike-camp/Kaggle_Cancer_Dataset/README.md

 2. text: columns = (ID,Text)
   - ID: int, Index Column
   - Text: str, long string corresponding to portions of journal articles which are related to the gene mutation

+## Description
+In the src directory there are two modules and two scripts
+  - preprocessing.py: a module to clean text and process text columns of a pandas dataframes
+  - utils.py: another module to preprocess non-textual columns of a dataframe
+  - text\_processor.py: a script load the training data and turn it into a processed dataframe
+  - multicore\_text\_processor: a script to load the training data and turn it into a processed dataframe, which uses parrallel computing.